+- A linguistic property of propositions or statements.

+- Contrast with syntheticity

+- For Kant, analyticity and syntheticity are characterizations of judgments.

+- Mental acts

+- Contemporary Philosophy applies them to sentences or propositions.

-- A linguistic distinction, a difference between kinds of propositions or statements. - For Kant, analyticity and syntheticity are characterizations of judgments, which are mental acts. - Conceptual containment - Judgments, for Kant, following Aristotle, are all of subject-predicate form. - Problem: 'I give a rose to Emily'. - ► We'll not worry about it now. - A judgment is analytic if the concept of the predicate is contained in the concept of the subject. - So, 'bachelors are unmarried' is analytic because the concept of a bachelor contains the concept of being unmarried. - If you're running then you're moving. - All neurologists are doctors.
+- Judgments, for Kant following Aristotle, are all of subject-predicate form.

+- Problem: 'I give a rose to Emily'.

+- We'll not worry about it now.

+- A judgment is analytic if the concept of the predicate is contained in the concept of the subject.

+- 'Bachelors are unmarried' is analytic.

+- A judgment is synthetic if the concept of the predicate adds to the concept of the subject.

+- 'Bachelors are unhappy' is synthetic.

+- Other analytic judgments

+- If you're running then you're moving.

+- All neurologists are doctors.